gsymmy/Alexa-Finesse-HackGT19/README.md

 Submitted to HackGT'19

-* Best Hack by NCR
+* Best use of NCR's API
 * Best Cloud Computing Application to improve FinTech Industry by Accenture

 <p align="center">